Neck Acne Treatment: A Guide for Patients

 Clothing and Fabric Choices

-Natural fibers like cotton and linen allow better air circulation against neck skin.
+Natural fibers such as cotton and linen allow better air circulation against the skin at the neck.
 Synthetic materials trap heat and moisture, creating ideal conditions for bacterial growth.
 Wash scarves, turtlenecks, and collared shirts after each wear to remove accumulated oils and bacteria.

-Avoid fabric softeners and heavily fragranced detergents that leave residue on clothing.
-These chemicals can irritate sensitive neck skin and worsen existing acne.
+Avoid fabric softeners and heavily fragranced detergents, which can leave residue on clothing.
+These chemicals can irritate sensitive skin on the neck and exacerbate existing acne.
 Choose fragrance-free, hypoallergenic laundry products designed for sensitive skin.

 Hair Product Management

 Apply leave-in conditioners, oils, and styling products at least 2 inches away from the hairline.
-These products contain comedogenic ingredients like silicones and heavy moisturizers that migrate onto neck skin throughout the day.
+These products contain comedogenic ingredients such as silicones and heavy moisturizers that migrate onto the neck skin throughout the day.
 Tie hair up during sleep to prevent product transfer onto pillowcases and neck skin.

 Dry shampoo residue accumulates along the posterior hairline, blocking follicles.
-Use clarifying treatments weekly to remove buildup, focusing on the nape area where product concentration is highest.
+Use clarifying treatments weekly to remove buildup, with particular attention to the nape area, where product concentration is highest.

 Sun Protection